jgorseman/myblog/content/en/_index.md

 ---

 Me in 10 seconds:
 Currently switching careers to IT.
 Born in Rotterdam, lived in Rockford (MI), Chicago, and Aberdeen (Scotland).
 Studied philosophy and counseling.
 Love tinkering with digital tools, traveling, and playing boardgames with friends.
-For more info on what I'm doing now, check the 'now' page.
+For more info on what I'm doing now, check the 'about' page.
 Recent posts are below.